Lost Income While You Recover

 - When the driver accepts a ride, then Uber or Lyft will cover $1 million in third-party liability.

-An Atlanta personal injury lawyer can help you determine which policy was in place at the time of your accident and file the appropriate car accident claims with the rideshare company’s insurer.
+An Atlanta lawyer can help you determine which policy was in place at the time of your Uber or Lyft accident and file the appropriate car accident claims with the rideshare company’s insurer.

 Your damages will be more than just medical bills and lost wages.
 When we take on your case, we will compile a complete list of your damages, including: